 You can earn up to two extra credit points in the course by bringing in articles on negotiations in the popular press or examples of interesting negotiations from movies, television shows, comic strips, etc. In order to receive two bonus points, the references need to come from different mediums.
 If one is from a movie (fictional), the other has to come from a comic strip or newspaper article (non-fictional).
-A newspaper article, a radio report, a web article or television coverage of an actual event are all considered to come from the same medium.
+Newspaper articles, radio reports, web articles, and television coverage of an actual event are all considered to come from the same medium.
 The references must illustrate a concept from the course, and you must write a few sentences describing it and how it relates to the concepts discussed in class.

-Note on LTs: if anyone's cumulative performance on the grading criteria above is distinctly at the bottom 10%, he or she will receive a LT.
+Note on LTs: If anyone's cumulative performance on the grading criteria above is distinctly at the bottom 10%, he or she will receive a LT.
 If that does not yield 10%, as a tiebreaker, I will go to the bottom 25% and look to see who missed the most classes (or parts of classes) for reasons other than medical/family/religious ones.
 This system reflects the importance of class attendance.